LeMahieu, Yankees torment Twins again, 10-4 in ALDS opener

 UP NEXT

-Twins: In an unexpected move, Baldelli announced after the game that undrafted rookie RHP Randy Dobnak (2-1, 1.59 ERA) will start Game 2, with RHP Jake Odorizzi (15-7, 3.51) tabbed for Game 3.
+Twins: In an unexpected move, Baldelli announced after the game that undrafted rookie RHP Randy Dobnak (2-1, 1.59 ERA) will start Game 2 in the best-of-five series, with RHP Jake Odorizzi (15-7, 3.51) tabbed for Game 3.

 Yankees: RHP Masahiro Tanaka (11-9, 4.45 ERA) makes his sixth postseason start Saturday, looking to improve a 3-2 record and impressive 1.50 ERA.
 He is 5-0 with a 2.27 ERA in five career outings against Minnesota.